 This fact is something you can capitalize on.
 A great example is when you showcase high-yield dividend stocks, you can add details investors care about, such as market cap, dividend yield, and annual payouts, to the top left corner.

-It will improve the user experience and enable them to make more informed investments by utilizing the appropriate platform.
+Utilizing the appropriate platform will improve the user experience and enable them to make more informed investments.

 You can use eye-tracking heatmap tools to:

 - Highlight where visitors are looking at most on your website pages for information.